Connect with a certified trainer for free

 Surgical Treatment

 If non-surgical treatment is not effective in relieving your symptoms, your doctor may recommend surgery.
 Depending on the extent of the knee arthritis, there are different surgical treatment options available.
 Your doctor will indicate the appropriate surgical option to best meet your needs and the condition of the joint.
-When minimal arthritis is present knee arthroscopy may be helpful.
+When minimal arthritis is present, knee arthroscopy may be helpful for both torn meniscus and degenerative knee joint issues.
 When the wear and tear is severe and significant arthritis is present, knee arthroscopy is not usually helpful.
-In those situations, when non operative treatment fails, knee replacement may be an option.
+In those situations, when non-operative treatment fails, knee replacement may be an option.

 Recovery